Estimated Read Time: 17 Minutes

 Yelp has an automatic filter that catches a lot of fake reviews.
-If a business is caught offering payment or other incentives in exchange for positive reviews, it will slap a consumer alert on the business and reduce their rankings.
-It will stop the business from advertising, monitor the listing to see if it continues tshe practice and remove the listing entirely if it does so.
+If a business is caught offering payment or other incentives in exchange for positive reviews, Yelp will slap a consumer alert on the business and reduce its rankings.
+It will stop the business from advertising, monitor the listing to see if it continues the practice, and remove the listing entirely if it does.

 Google does none of those things.
 While their guidelines clearly state reviews should reflect a “genuine experience at the location and should not be posted just to manipulate a place’s ratings”, they are slow to take action when violations are reported.
 Joy Hawkins, a respected local search expert, and others have written that Google needs to step up its efforts to protect business owners and the credibility of the platform itself.